 The maximum burst is displayed in the viewfinder's right side.
-Since it is only a single-digit indicator $\mathbf{0} - \mathbf{9}$ , any number higher than 9 will be displayed only as " $\mathbf{9}$ ."
+Since it is only a single-digit indicator $\mathbf{0} - \mathbf{9}$, any number higher than 9 will be displayed only as " $\mathbf{9}$."
 Note that this number will also be displayed even when no card is installed in the camera.
 Be careful not to shoot without a card in the camera.

-When should I use XXW?
+When should I use AW?

-www images require processing with your computer.
-For details, see "About www" and "About www." and "About
+images require processing with your computer.
+For details, see "About ww" and "About ww + L" on the next page.